dwalleye66/DarinWallace.github.io/README.md

-# Unit 02 CSS and Bootstrap Homework: Responsive Portfolio
+# Unit 02 CSS and Bootstrap Homework: Responsive Portfolio (change)

 Note from Student: This homework was a greater challenge due to unexpected distractions, additional work will be completed in the future.